 Kitulo National Park

-As a result of concerns from conservation bodies and various stakeholders, part of the farm, Livingstone and Nhumbe Forest Reserves were declared as Kitulo National Park on 16th of September 2005.
+Amid growing concerns from conservation entities and various stakeholders, a significant part of the farm, including Livingstone and Nhumbe Forest Reserves, was officially declared Kitulo National Park on September 16, 2005.
+This marked a pivotal step in preserving the unique ecological characteristics of the region.

 []